claudiasaldivar/algotive/README.md

 # Algotive Challenge

-This project was created with React, Typescriptand Tailwind.
+This project was created with React, Typescriptand and Tailwind.

 ## Run your backend